Arc Flash Risk Mitigation

 How To Avoid An Arc Flash

-Given these hazards, it would seem vital to know how to prevent arc flashes.
-Yet aside from simply powering down a system, it is virtually impossible to eliminate the hazards entirely.
+Given the severity of arc flashes, knowing how to prevent them is crucial.
+Aside from simply powering down a system, it is virtually impossible to eliminate the hazards entirely.
 However, it is possible to mitigate the risks, and what’s more, it is an employer’s legal duty to carry out appropriate assessments to do so.
-Here are five ways to minimise the dangers posed by arc flashes.

 1) Power Down Electrical Equipment Where Possible